Become a Foster

 Puppy fosters handle our young pups and expecting females.

 Like people, Border Collies come in many different energy level and personality types.
-We try to place those who are the most geared toward working & sporting to our fosters who are setup and have the time to work with them.
+We try to place those who are the most geared toward working and sporting with our fosters who are setup and have the time to work with them.

 Probably the hardest type of fostering is the one which is until the end of life.
 Sometime we take in dogs who are either terminal, or due to age and medical conditions are otherwise not adoptable.